-• Long-Term Care Ombudsman Program mileage support.
-The State of Oregon's Long-Term Care Ombudsman agency includes three programs: the Long-Term Care Ombudsman, the Oregon Public Guardian, and the Residential Facilities Ombudsman.
+- Elder Abuse Prevention RVCOG SDS utilizes an Adult Protective Services (APS) Emergency Fund to pay for such things as emergency shelter, transportation, food, medications, and clothing for seniors 60 and older in protective service situations. - Long-Term Care Ombudsman Program mileage support The State of Oregon's Long-Term Care Ombudsman agency includes three programs: the Long-Term Care Ombudsman, the Oregon Public Guardian, and the Residential Facilities Ombudsman.
 The mission of the agency is to protect individual rights, promote independence, and ensure quality of life for Oregonians living in long-term care and residential facilities and for Oregonians with decisional limitations.
 Local, trained volunteers serve as the eyes, ears and advocates for Oregon's most frail and vulnerable citizens living in long-term care and residential facilities.
 Through a Memorandum of Understanding, SDS provides funding to help pay for LTC Ombudsman mileage.

-B-4 Non-AAA Services, Service Gaps and Partnerships to Ensure Availability of Services Not Provided by the AAA
+B-4 Non-AAA Services, Service Gaps and Partnerships to Ensure Availability of Services Not Provided by the AAA indicating if no provider/service is available.
+This is not meant to be a complete list of resources.

 There are many services in the Rogue Valley that seniors and people with disabilities frequently request that the AAA does not directly provide or contract to provide.
-Under each of the following services that are not provided by the agency, there is a list of key community providers that may help as well as indicating if no provider/service is available.
-This is not meant to be a complete list of resources.
+Under each of the following services that are not provided by the agency, there is a list of key community providers that may help as well as